 If we examine the threat that ransomware poses more closely, we can identify its Achilles' heel.
 The criminal behind the malware is attempting to deny victim's access to their own data — and if their data only exists on the platform that is infected with malware, this may well be possible.
 However, if a business has a solution in place that works continuously and unobtrusively in the background to back up data externally (either on a standalone server or in a private cloud), the threat is negated.

 Ransomware relies on purchasing the decryption keys from the ransomer being the only way a victim can regain access to their data and information.
 As soon as there is an alternative, the incentive to pay any kind of ransom is removed.
-And to avoid any additional losses through business downtime or disrupted working patterns, organisations should look for a tool that can restore data rapidly in the event of a breach.
+And in order to avoid any additional losses through business downtime or disrupted working patterns, organisations should look for a tool that can restore data rapidly in the event of a breach.

 As with a bulletproof vest, a modern endpoint data protection solution represents the last line of defence.
 Companies are likely to face a ransomware attack at some stage — that is a given.
 However, it does not mean that preventative measures are without value.
 After all, zero downtime is preferable to even the minimal downtime, of a post-breach backup.
 So how else can businesses proactively protect themselves?